hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_endpoint.html.markdown

 * `id` - The ID of the Frontdoor Endpoint.

 * `host_name` - The host name of the Frontdoor Endpoint structured as `\[endpointName\].\[DNSZone\]`(e.g. contoso.azureedge.net).

-* `frontdoor_profile_name` - The name of the Frontdoor Profile which holds the endpoint.

 ## Timeouts